 CSS Padding

-Padding is the space between the HTML content and the border.
-It gives internal spacing and helps to enhance the website.
+Padding is the space between an element’s content and its border.
+It provides internal spacing inside the element, helping improve readability and the overall design of a web page.

-Here, the space between the content "CodeWithHarry" and the border is the padding.
+Here, the extra space between the text "CodeWithHarry" and the border is padding.

 Syntax: